keu/docs/guides/soda-data-quality.md

   schema: MY_SCHEMA
 ```

-Save the YAML instructions above in a file called `configuration.yml` and make it available to your Airflow environment.
+Save the YAML instructions in a file named `configuration.yml` and make it available to your Airflow environment.
 If you use the Astro CLI, you can do this by placing the file into the `/include` directory of your Astro project.

 ### Step 2: Create the checks file

 You can define your data quality checks using the [many preset checks available for SodaCL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
-If you cannot find a preset check that works for your use case, you can create a custom one using SQL as shown below.
+If you cannot find a preset check that works for your use case, you can create a custom one using SQL as shown in the following example.

 ```YAML
 checks for example_table: